microsoftconnect/Taskr-Sample-Intune-Android-App/README.md

 - `fragments/TasksFragment.java` explicitly checks MAM policies to see if saving files to a user's device is allowed.
 - `fragments/AboutFragment.java` attempts to retrieve and print the user's Application Configuration JSON object.
 - `app/MAMSDK/` contains the MAM SDK binaries.

-## Troubleshooting
-- Do not use "Instant Run" in Android Studio when developing with the MAM SDK build plugin.
-It will result in build issues.